 While working on a project typically users keep multiple tabs in the same window and they switch between them as needed.
 The same idea is what Microsoft is envisioning with Sets, but with the difference that tabs will extend to all applications.
 For example, using this tab experience, you can start working on a Word document, while looking into additional content you bring to your project from OneNote or a web page using the same window.

-Although it’s a useful feature, it might not be something for everyone.
-Thankfully, if you don’t to have tabs in apps, Windows 10 includes an option to disable it in the Settings app.
+Although Sets a useful feature, it might not be something for everyone.
+If you don’t to have tabs in apps, Windows 10 includes an option to disable it in the Settings app.

-In this guide, we’ll learn the steps to disable tabs in apps (also known as Sets) on Windows 10.
+In this guide, we’ll learn the steps to disable Sets (tabs for apps and websites) on Windows 10.

-If you don’t find tabs in apps a useful feature, you can disable the experience using the settings, but this only on Windows 10 build 17661 or earlier.
+If you don’t find Sets a useful feature, you can disable the experience using the settings, but this only on Windows 10 build 17661 or earlier.

 Click on System.